intel/sriov-fec-operator/spec/openshift-pacn3000-operator.md

 As an example for the vRAN use-case, the card is to be programmed with an FEC image for either Turbo (4G) or LDPC (5G) - [see the product table](https://www.intel.com/content/www/us/en/programmable/products/boards_and_kits/dev-kits/altera/intel-fpga-pac-n3000/overview.html).

-To get all the nodes containing the Intel® FPGA PAC N3000 card run the following command (all the commands are run in the `n3000-operators-resources` namespace):
+To get all the nodes containing the Intel® FPGA PAC N3000 card run the following command (all the commands are run in the `vran-acceleration-operators` namespace):
 ```shell
 [user@ctrl1 /home]# oc get n3000node